Korchy/blender-timeme/README.md

 &nbsp;

+System autosave doesn't work with running TimeMe.
+To fix this you can use the built-in TimeMe autosave.
+To do this - check the "Enable autosave with TimeMe" checkbox in the add-on preferences.

 ### Version history

 1.2.0.
 - Ported to Blender 2.80.
 Version for 2.7x frozen.
 - Added new monitoring category "ACTIVE TIME" - time with main Blender window being active
+- Fixed broken autosaves with built-in autosave option

 1.1.2
 - Enable counting the mouse move event in work time category